Formulation of spin Nernst effect for spin-nonconserving insulating magnets: Derivation of Eq.

 Here, we regard $H_{c,\bm{q}}$ as a unperturbed Hamiltonian and the other terms, such as $\hat{H}'$ and $\hat{H}''$, as perturbations in Eq.~\eqref{eq:H_semiclassical_expanded}.
 The eigenstate of the unperturbed Hamiltonian $H_{c,\bm{q}}$ is denoted as $\ket{u_{\bm{q},\eta}(\bm{r}_c)}$, which satisfies $\sigma_{3} H_{c,\bm{q}} \ket{u_{\bm{q},\eta}(\bm{r}_c)} = \bar{\varepsilon}_{\bm{k},\eta}(\bm{r}_c) \ket{u_{\bm{q},\eta}(\bm{r}_c)}$.
 Since $\hat{H}_c$ possesses $\bm{r}_c$ as a parameter, its eigenstate $\ket{u_{\bm{q},\eta}(\bm{r}_c)}$ and eigenenergy $\bar{\varepsilon}_{\bm{k},\eta}(\bm{r}_c)$ depend on $\bm{r}_c$.
 In the following, we omit the argument $\bm{r}_c$ for simplicity.
 Since we are interested in the second order of the spatial gradient of physical quantities, the wave function is demanded to be expanded up to the first order of the spatial gradient.
 By considering $\hat{H}'$ as a perturbation, we expand the wave function $\ket{W_\eta}$ in Eq.~\eqref{appeq:Weta_ext} as~\cite{gao2014,xiao2021conserved,li2024}

+where the coefficient $C_{\bm{k},\eta}(\bm{q})$ with $\eta$ in the first term is denoted as $C_{\bm{k},\eta}^{(0)}(\bm{q})$ to emphasize that it corresponds to the zeroth order in the spatial gradient of the wave packet.
 Here, the second term is a correction due to the perturbation $\hat{H}'$, and hence $C_{\bm{k},\eta_1}(\bm{q})$ is the first order of the spatial gradient.
 The coefficient $C_{\bm{k},\eta_1}(\bm{q})$ can be evaluated from the Schr\"odinger equation given in Eq.~\eqref{eq:Schrodinger}.
 Up to the first order of the spatial gradient, the left-hand side of Eq.~\eqref{eq:Schrodinger} is calculated as

 where $A^{h_\lambda}_{\bm{k},\eta\eta'} = i \sigma_{3,\eta} \braket{u_{\bm{k},\eta}|\sigma_3|\partial_{h_\lambda}u_{\bm{k},\eta'}}$, and we use the relation $\partial_t h_\lambda = \sum_{\lambda'}\dot{r}_{c,\lambda'} (\partial_{r_{c,\lambda'}} h_{\lambda})$, where $\dot{r}_{c,\lambda'}$ is evaluated up to the zeroth order of the spatial gradient of $\bm{r}_c$.
 Under this condition, $ \dot{r}_{c,\lambda'}$ is written as $\partial_t r_{c,\lambda'} = \sigma_{3,\eta}(v_{\bm{k},\lambda'})_{\eta}$, which is obtained from the equation of motion of $\bm{r}_c$ given in Eq.~\eqref{appeq:EoM_r} as discussed later.
 Similarly, the right-hand side of the Schr\"odinger equation is calculated within the same order as